 Overall, Europe covers an area of approximately 10.5 million square kilometers, making it the second smallest of the seven continents after Australia (sorted by size: Asia, Africa, North America, South America, Antarctica, Europe and Australia).The northernmost point of the European mainland lies on the peninsula Nordkin in Norway, the southernmost is the Punta de Tarifa in Spain, the westernmost the Cabo da Roca in Portugal.
 The north-south extent is about 3800 km.
 In the east-west direction, the European mainland measures about 6000 km, from the Ural Mountains in Russia to the Atlantic coast of Portugal.

-The following table shows the 47 countries of the European continent sorted by population in 2012 (Note: For Russia, Turkey and Kazakhstan only the European shares are listed in the table).
-The sum of the inhabitants in the table with 713.2 million is slightly lower than the above 743.1 million, as it is – as I said – data from the year 2012.
+The following table shows the 47 countries of the European continent sorted by population in 2018 (Note: For Russia, Turkey and Kazakhstan only the European shares are listed in the table, Cyprus is a member of the EU but geographically belongs to Asia).
+The sum of the inhabitants in the table with 724.77 million is slightly lower than the above 743.1 million due to different data sources.

 A statistics on the gross domestic product of the EU member states for the year 2016 can be found here: http://de.statista.com/statistik/daten/studie/188776/umfrage/bruttoinlandsprodukt-bip-in-den-eu-laendern/.

-Under the Treaties, the EU institutions can enact legislation that is subsequently implemented by the Member States.
+Under the EU treaties, the EU institutions can enact legislation that is subsequently implemented by the Member States.